 MP for South Holland and The Deepings

-Sir John Hayes is the Conservative MP for South Holland and The Deepings, first elected in 1997.
-He currently serves on the Intelligence and Security Committee and the Panel of Chairs, and has held ministerial roles in the Home Office, Transport and the Cabinet Office during his career.
+Sir John Hayes is a Conservative MP for South Holland and The Deepings, first elected in 1997.
+He has held ministerial roles in the Home Office and in the Transport department, and he currently serves on the Intelligence and Security Committee and the Panel of Chairs.
+His long Parliament career includes extensive committee work and public service across government.

 Generated 21 February 2026